Probing the Universe's Dark Energy

 Video

-A super telescope is to undertake the most detailed observation of the Universe ever.
+A super telescope has begun the most detailed observation of the Universe ever undertaken.

-The aim of the five-year programme is to shed light on Dark Energy - the mysterious force thought to drive an accelerated expansion of the Universe.

 -